microsoft/azuredevopslabs/labs/azuredevops/prereq/readme.md

     ![](images/005.png)

 1. Follow the workflow to clone and configure the project in Visual Studio.
-Click **Clone** to copy the repo locally.
+Click **Connect** to copy the repo locally.

     ![](images/006.png)

-1. From **Solution Explorer**, double-click **PartsUnlimited.sln** to open the solution.
+1. From **Team Explorer**, double-click **PartsUnlimited.sln** from the **Solutions** section to open the solution.
 You can ignore warnings about unsupported project types.

     ![](images/007.png)